laurenstill/TeamFloriduh/_posts/2014-04-11-hello-world.md

 layout: post

 title: Hello World!
-subtitle: "What's in the box"
+subtitle: "What's brewing... "
 cover_image: blog-cover.jpg

-excerpt: "Something about our entry into the 2014 HDP Code-a-thon or something"
+excerpt: "Something about that start of TeamFloriduh and the unique problems, and what the other 49 can learn.
+Or something"

 author:
   name: Lauren Still
   twitter: laurencstill
-  gplus: +laurenstill
+  gplus: +LaurenStill
-  bio: Co-founder, Design
+  bio: Co-founder
   image: ks.png
 ---

-Incorporated provides a great typography, responsive design, author details, semantic markup and more.

-You can set customize post covers, and other things directly in the post front matter:
+Starting to put together team branding material, and the backbone for our app packaging.
+More to come.
+Keeping this here for a reminder for later...

 {% highlight yaml %}
 layout: post

-title: Jekyll Incorporated Features
+title: Hello World!
-subtitle: "What's in the box"
+subtitle: "What's brewing..."

 # Setup post cover image in /images/
 cover_image: blog-cover.jpg

-excerpt: "Incorporated provides a great typography, responsive design, author details, semantic markup and more."
+excerpt: "Something about that start of TeamFloriduh and the unique problems, and what the other 49 can learn.
+Or something"

 # Author details, including Google Plus authorship
 author:
-  name: Karri Saarinen
+  name: Lauren Still
-  twitter: karrisaarinen
+  twitter: laurencstill
-  gplus: 100687498195339762535
+  gplus: +LaurenStill
-  bio: Co-founder, Design
+  bio: Co-founder
-  image: ks.jpg
+  image: ks.png

 # Keep it as draft, not published in index.html or feed.xml
 draft: false